openstack-archive/fuel-plugin-xenserver/doc/source/troubleshooting.rst

    they are requested. `Writing Good Bug Reports for XenServer`_ might be a good reference to follow.

 #.
-XenServer hotfixes
+XenServer version

-   If you are using XenServer 6.5, please install SP1 and all hotfixes before attempting to deploy.
+   Please use XenServer 7.0.
+XenServer 6.5 is no longer supported in MOS 9.

 .. _Writing Good Bug Reports for XenServer: https://www.citrix.com/blogs/2012/07/16/writing-good-bug-reports-for-xenserver/